CzaxStudio/Test-of-Nova/README.md

 I made Spectator, **an easy and fast programming language for cybersecurity**, make your own tools for Cybersecurity.

-**You can make Console Apps, GUIs and TUIs all cross platform.**
+**You can make Console Apps, GUI tools, TUI tools and you can even make your own libraries, all cross platform.**

-''JS

-Hello
+Download For Linux, Mac

 # Important